Mesteriis/rubypass/README.md

 Returns: ```None```

 #### ```firefoxDriverInit()```
-contructs a webDriver object and returns it with parameters
+constructs a webDriver object and returns it with parameters
 ```python
 'permissions.default.image' = 2 # images are off
 'dom.ipc.plugins.enabled.libflashplayer.so' = False # flash is off